 - Small developments

-- Decentralised communities
+- Remote communities

-- Rural and regional areas.
+- Rural and farming

 General information about SWWS

-- Existing infrastructure is inadequate;
+- Existing infrastructure is non-existent and/or inadequate

 - Lack of protocol and suitable processes for operation and maintenance of existing treatment infrastructure and;

-The acceptance and integration of SWWS, namely decentralized plants, is growing as water managers aim to improve the sustainability of new developments, infrastructure and the urban environment.
+The acceptance and integration of SWWS, namely decentralized plants, is growing as water and wastewater managers aim to improve the sustainability of new developments, infrastructure and the urban environment.
 This includes the use of studies such as an integrated water management plans, to help identify where and how decentralized systems can be incorporated into a master plan for a new development.
 Likewise, a more holistic system wide approach is being taken to close the water loop which can be achieved through decentralized systems.

 Other impetuses for raising the status of SWWS include:

-- Water and energy nexus,
+- Water and energy nexus

 - Federal and State government funding for community wide stormwater and wastewater reuse projects, Incorporation of water efficiency and reuse in green building requirements